GlaszArt

 After browsing through your website, I see that you’re truly immersed in the field of photography.
 What is it that led you towards photography and how long have you been working in it?

-A few years ago I was gifted a camera kit for my birthday.
+A few years ago I was gifted with a camera kit for my birthday.
 I’ve always been interested in birds, and after tootling around on the trails taking pictures of them, I discovered photographing them is something I really enjoy.
 Since getting my camera kit, I’ve upgraded my camera body and bought a couple of telephoto lenses.
 The camera can capture details that are too fast to be noticed by the naked eye, and the reach of the telephoto lenses brings me close to the birds.
 It’s a way of learning about and becoming closer to these amazing animals.

 What type of session do you look forward to the most vs what type of session you most often do?

-My photography work is nature related, so I’m usually bopping around on the nature trails, seeing what nature will offer.
-On days that I’m going birding I’m happy and excited, wondering what I’ll see that day.
+My photography work is nature-related, so I’m usually bopping around on the nature trails, seeing what nature will offer.
+On days that I’m going birding, I’m happy and excited, wondering what I’ll see that day.
 I’ve also been to photography workshops through Michigan Avian Experience and the Howell Nature Center, both events involving rescued birds.
 They both take amazing care with their birds and it is an incredible experience to be so close to these animals.
 I look forward to all of it!

 When shooting subjects, what do you find most challenging?